uktrade/data-hub-api/docs/How to deprecate a field.md

 * the new field will need to, initially, be nullable (it can be made non-nullable if desired once it has been fully populated with data)

-* a different Celery task (or management command) will need to be used for the one-off copy of historical data from the old field to the new field
+* a different RQ task (or management command) will need to be used for the one-off copy of historical data from the old field to the new field